 (b) the circumstances under which access may be refused;

-(c) the strengthening or upgrading of the transmission or distribution power system in order to provide for access, including contributions towards such upgrading by the potential users of such systems, if applicable;
+(c) the strengthening or upgrading of the transmission or distribution power system in order to provide for access, including contributions towards such strengthening or upgrading by the potential users of such systems, if applicable;

 (d) the rights and obligations of other existing or new users regarding the use of such power systems;

-(e) compliance with any rule, code or practice made by the Regulator; or
+(e) compliance with any rule or code; or

-(f) the fees that may be charged by a licensee for the use of such power system.
+(f) the tariffs that may be charged by a licensee for the use of such power system.

+(4A) The transmitter in respect of the national transmission power system shall implement the transmission development plan.

+(4B) If the transmitter in respect of the national transmission power system fails to implement the transmission development plan in any respect, the Minister may, in writing and after consultation with the Regulator and the system operator, instruct the transmitter to implement the plan or specific aspects of the plan.

 (5) A licensee may not reduce or terminate the supply of electricity to a customer, unless-